Kelzorz/SDDB/README.md

 create_table("person", firstname="str", lastname="str", age="int")
 ```

-Below are the classes with their properties and methods included in DBDiscord.
+Below are the classes with their properties and methods included in SDDB.

 ### DBMS
 Database Management System, main class for interacting with a database on Discord.